jstvz/Downtown-Achieves-cflv/nv-report-card-data.md

 ### Extracting subjects

 We now have CCSD isolated, we can pull the info for our Downtown Achieves cohort.
-While this script can be modified to download and parse AYP reports for an arbitrary subset of Nevada schools, we are limiting ourselves to collecting data for the following
+This script can be modified for an arbitrary subset of schools, here we are collecting data for the following schools:
-schools:

 ```r